-Growing up in California, long before they became trendy, I ate avocados regularly.
-And long before avocado toast was a thing, my friend who was in culinary school introduced us to the simple but angel-chorus-cuing combo of crusty bread, slices of fresh avocado, a squeeze of lemon, and a sprinkle of fleur de sel.
-But the avocados of my childhood weren’t just for eating—with my grandmother’s help, and in a way that now reminds me of the good old lemonade adage, we turned our pits into plants.
+My friend who was in culinary school introduced us to the easy but angel-chorus-cuing combination of crusty bread, slices of fresh avocado, a squeeze of lemon, and a sprinkle of fleur de sel long before avocado toast was a thing.
+However the avocados of my childhood weren’t just for eating.
+With my grandmother’s help, we turned our pits into plants.
 Here’s how you can too.

-Growing an avocado plant indoors is just a matter of coaxing its pit to root and sprout.
-It won’t bear fruit, but you’ll have a cute little new houseplant for free.
-Here’s how to get one started:
+Growing an indoor avocado plant is simply a matter of rooting and sprouting its pit.
+It’s not going to bear fruit, but you’re going to have a free and cute little new houseplant.
+Here’s how to start one:

 How to Plant an Avocado Seed

-- Once you’ve finished your avocado, wash and dry the pit.
+- Once your avocado is finished, wash and dry the pit.

-- Fill a jar with water, almost to the brim.
+- Fill your jar with water, almost to the brim.

-- Locate the broad end of the pit.
-This is the end that will point down into the water.
+- Locate the wide end of the pit.
+This is the end that’s going to point down into the water.

 - Press three toothpicks around the pit.
-These will suspend the pit from the rim of the jar.
-Place the toothpicks so about one inch of the avocado pit is in the water.
+They’re going to suspend the pit from the rim of the jar.
+Position the toothpicks so about one inch of the avocado pit is in the water.

-- Place the jar in a warm, sunny spot, but out of direct sunlight.
-A window sill is pretty ideal.
+- Place the pot in a dry, sunny spot, but out of direct sunlight.
+The window sill is ideal.

-- Your pit should start to sprout roots and a stem in two to six weeks.
+- Your pit should start growing roots and stems in two to six weeks.

-- If you don’t see any growth by eight weeks, start over with another pit.
+- If you don’t see any progress for eight weeks, begin with another pit.

-- Once the stem reaches six to seven inches tall, cut it back by half.
+- Once the stem has reached to about six or seven inches tall, cut it back by half.

-- When the roots have grown thick and the stem has leaves again, plant in soil in a pot about ten inches in diameter, leaving half the seed still exposed above the soil.
+- When the roots have grown thick and the stem has leaves again, plant it in a pot of about ten inches in diameter, leaving half of the seed still exposed above the soil.

 Avocado Plant Care

-- Keep your avocado plant in a warm, sunny location.
+- Keep your avocado plant in a warm, sun kissed location.

 - Water frequently with an occasional deep soak.
-Keep plant moist but not overly saturated.
-As with most plants, make sure the soil drains well.
+Keep the plant moist but not overly saturated.
+As with most plants, make sure the pot has holes to drain well.

-- Pinch the stem back every time your plant grows another six inches or so, in order to encourage a bushier appearance.
+- Cut the stem back every time your plant grows another six inches or so, in order to encourage a healthier appearance.

-- If you live in a warm-enough climate, plant your tree outside once it is big enough.
-In time (we’re talking many years), it might actually bear fruit.
+- If you live in a warm-enough climate, plant your tree outside once it’s big enough.
+In time (and we’re talking in many years), it might actually bear fruit.

-Want to skip all this and go right to a bigger tree?
-You can fast forward a couple of years and buy 3-foot-tall avocado plants from Amazon instead.
+Do you want to miss all of this and head straight to a big avocado tree?
+You should skip forward a few years and purchase a 3-foot-tall avocado plant from Amazon instead.